 Students typically matriculate only in the fall semester.
+Application deadline is February 15.

-The Department of Biology Master of Science program is committed to providing a strong and unique training plan for advanced students of the discipline that will prepare them superbly for their future career goals.
-The program takes advantage of the current strengths of the department: basic scientific research and excellent biology pedagogy.
-Students will develop their intellectual potential by pursuing advanced course work in biology and pedagogy, by participating in mentored teaching experiences and preparing a teaching portfolio and/or by successfully completing a research thesis.
+The Department of Biology Masters of Science Program is committed to providing a strong and unique training plan for advanced students of the discipline that will prepare them well for their future career goals.
+The program takes advantage of the current strengths of the department, basic scientific research and excellent biology pedagogy.
+Students will develop their intellectual potential by pursuing advanced course work in biology and by successfully completing a research thesis.
+They will have the option to develop their teaching skills by participating in mentored teaching.